 Set up git commit default message

 As programmers, we prefer to avoid unnecessary work and stick to the DRY principle.
-That’s why I advise using a git commit default message.
-I linked the template for you that I use myself.
+That's why I advise using a git commit default message.
 Whenever I start a commit message, I can check which type of change I am working on and adapt the message and its body accordingly.

 A useful hint: whenever you put the issue number into your commit message like